tombensve/MarkdownDoc/Editor/docs/MarkdownDoc-Editor.md

 Default key: Ctrl+N. This is changeable in the settings.

-This opens a file chooser of "save" type, where you can also enter a filename in the chooser dialog.
+This opens a file chooser where you can also enter a filename in the chooser dialog.
 Here you can navigate to a directory, and then enter the name of a new file that will then be created and opened.
 In this file chooser you can alternatively navigate to a directory and then select one or more existing files and have all selected files being opened.

-In this case since there can be more than one file, no files is set as the current edited in the window.
+Since there can be more than one file, no file is set as the current edited in the window.
 You have to bring up the list of open files and select one of the newly added files to edit it.

+The exception to this is when you have started the edtior without any files, which will triger this file chooser then one of the selected files will become the edited file since there always have to be one file in the editor.

 ### Insert heading